Objects: furniture

 furnitureconceptwood

 An arcade cabinet designed for exhibiting contemporary art games.
-The concept's core innovation is a novel fabrication method I developed for creating a perfect, CRT-style curved lens to place over a modern flat-panel screen.
+The key detail is a fabrication method I developed for creating a perfect, CRT-style curved lens to place over a modern flat-panel screen.
 The technique adapts the principles of liquid-mirror telescopes: first, liquid silicone is spun in a dish to form a perfect parabolic mold; then, epoxy is poured into the stationary mold to cast the lens.
 While this fabrication method is developed and ready, the project is currently shelved, awaiting grant funding to produce a full-scale prototype.

 Staked Desk